9 Bitcoin ETFs and Cryptocurrency Funds You Should Know

 That has been the case with GBTC ever since its launch (as the Bitcoin Investment Trust) in 2013.
 Today, the Grayscale Bitcoin Trust trades at a 37% discount to the NAV of the bitcoins held by the Trust, meaning you're effectively buying bitcoins for 63 cents on the dollar.

 Grayscale would like to see this discount go away.
 In October 2021, it filed plans with the Securities and Exchange Commission (SEC) to convert the trust to an ETF.
 In June 2022, the SEC said no to the trust's plans on the grounds it was concerned about Bitcoin market manipulation.

 As a result, Grayscale sued the SEC in the U.S. Court of Appeals, arguing that it wasn't being treated equally by the securities regulator given it already permits futures-backed Bitcoin ETFs.

 On March 7, the two parties began oral arguments for the case.
 Grayscale CEO Michael Sonnenshein expects a ruling by the third quarter.
 Already up nearly 84% year-to-date, a positive ruling could see GBTC double by June, unlocking the current $7.2 billion discount.

 Learn more about GBTC at the Grayscale provider site. (opens in new tab)

 ProShares Bitcoin Strategy ETF

-- Assets under management: $1.3 billion
+- Assets under management: $911.9 million

 - Expense ratio: 0.95%